Opinion | Steve Vladeck: All the ways Trump could try to fire Robert Mueller

-Once again, Washington is abuzz with rumors and innuendo concerning whether President Trump will make good on his threats and fire Special Counsel Robert S. Mueller III as a means of derailing the investigation into Russian interference in the 2016 election.
-In one sense, as Vox’s Matthew Yglesias has pointed out, the media may itself be to blame for precipitating this latest crisis — by repeatedly asking Trump about the investigation, about Mueller, and about the specter of “red lines” — the crossing of which would (presumably) provoke a response.
+Once again, Washington is abuzz with rumors and innuendo concerning whether President Donald Trump will make good on his threats and fire special counsel Robert S. Mueller III as a means of derailing the investigation into Russian interference in the 2016 election.
+In one sense, as Vox’s Matthew Yglesias has pointed out, the media itself may be to blame for precipitating this latest crisis — by repeatedly asking Trump about the investigation, about Mueller, and about the specter of “red lines,” the crossing of which would (presumably) provoke a response.

-But whoever is to blame, the reality is that the president himself seems increasingly to be contemplating such a move — even as the Republican Chairman of the Senate Judiciary Committee, Iowa Sen. Chuck Grassley, says it would be “suicide” for Trump to do so.
+But whoever is to blame, the reality is that the president himself seems increasingly to be contemplating such a move — even as the chairman of the Senate Judiciary Committee, Sen. Chuck Grassley, R-Iowa, says it would be “suicide” for Trump to do so.

 Scholars have argued that the president, as chief executive, can simply rescind the underlying regulation, and thereby fire Mueller indirectly by eliminating the basis for his appointment.